-Number of meetings of the Nomination and Remuneration Committee Number of meetings of the Executive Committee
+Number of meetings of the Executive Committee

-C.1.23 Do the Articles of Association other than as stipulated in I · · he Board establish a limited term of office for independent directors [ ] [v] Yes No C.1.24 directors at board meetings director may hold, and whe s, how they are to be ther any limitation ha the Board establish specific rules for the delegation of votes to other delegated and, in particular, the maximum number of proxies that a as been established regarding the categories to which proxies may be see, include a brief description. s of Association (Article 24) and the authorised proxy. he Regulations of the Boa ard (Article 20) contemplate the possibility of Directors attending Board meetings The proxy must be made in advance, in writing, s specially for each Board r neeting, in favour of another Director.
-The represente d Director may issue specific votin ng instructions for any or all of the items on the agenda.
+other than as stipulated in law?

+[] Yes [1 No C.1.24 directors at board meetings director may hold, and when , how they are to be ther any limitation ha the Board establish specific rules for the delegation of votes to other delegated and, in particular, the maximum number of proxies that a as been established regarding the categories to which proxies may be see, include a brief description. s of Association (Article 24) and thauthorised proxy. ne Regulations of the Boa ard (Article 20) contemplate the possibility of Directors attending Board meetings The proxy must be made in advance, in writing, s specially for each Board r neeting, in favour of another Director.
+The represente d Director may issue specific voting g instructions for any or all of the items on the agenda.
 Non-executive directors may only grant proxies to o other non-executive dir ectors.
-No limit is estab olished on the number of proxies a any one Director may hol d, nor is there any constraint on the categories to which proxies may be granted. - of Directors during the year, indicating, if appropriate, how many times s made with specific instructions will be considered attendances. pard meetings held 0 Indicate the number of mee representation of any execu d independent director with the other directors without the attendance of Numbe er of meetings 0 Indicate the number of mee etings held by the diff erent Committees of the Board: eetings of the Audit and iance Committee 6 neetings of the Strategy 1
+No limit is estab olished on the number of proxies a any one Director may hol d, nor is there any constraint on the categories to which proxies may be granted. - of Directors during the year, indicating, if appropriate, how many times s made with specific instructions will be considered attendances.
+12 Number of bo oard meetings held chairman 0 Indicate the number of mee representation of any execu - d independent director with the other directors without the attendance o Numbe er of meetings 0 Indicate the number of mee etings held by the diff erent Committees of the Board: eetings of the Audit and iance Committee 6 neetings of the Strategy estment Committee 1 etings of the Nomination Ineration Committee 5